zenml-io/zenml/docs/book/guides/common-usecases/custom-materializer.md

 ```

 The above basically means that ZenML does not know how to persist the object of type `MyObj` between steps (how could
-it, we just created this!).
-Therefore, one can create our own materializer:
+it?
+We just created this!).
+Therefore, we can create our own materializer:

 ```python
 import os